 Crossing the Gap: Startup education and support for PhD students, researchers and scientists (COGSTEPS) is the Erasmus+ project coordinated by the University of Zagreb Faculty of Electrical Engineering and Computing and implemented together with the University of Ljubljana, TU Graz, Zagreb Innovation Centre, Ljubljana University Incubator and Know-Center.
 The implementation of this project seeks to “fill the gap” between the academic and the startup world.

-Through the COGSTEPS project, a web platform that will allow researchers and scientists to transform their research results and innovations to deep-tech startups and connect with relevant experts and stakeholders from the startup ecosystem.
+Through the COGSTEPS project, a web platform that allows researchers and scientists to transform their research results and innovations to deep-tech startups and connect with relevant experts and stakeholders from the startup ecosystem is developed.
 Subsequently, researchers and scientists will be able to engage in intensive startup bootcamp to master the startup basics and to recognise the opportunity for commercialising their research.
 The next step is startup training in three phases, for all research and development teams that already had basic startup knowledge or received it through the bootcamp, and want to found a startup from their research.
 Each phase will be complementary to the previous one, each phase will follow a specific period of startup development and each phase will be implemented by different partners that have the most experience and knowledge about that specific phase.
 At the end of the project, startups will present their work in front of industry representatives, investors and venture capital funds.

 This project will provide personal development and development of transversal skills like public speaking, pitching, managing team dynamics, ability to connect with people and networking, agile project development, budget management and fundraising for many students, researchers, professors and scientists.
 With a trans-disciplinary approach and research-based learning in this project, participants will also acquire transferable skills like business strategy, leadership, problem-solving, communication skills, commercial awareness, listening and feedback analysis They will be able to apply those skills in their regular job, daily tasks and in a well-known environment, but it will also encourage them to venture into entrepreneurship.